ivanovamonika/software_production-main/README.md

 ## Built With
 * tkinter, customtkinter - The web framework used
-* Python3 - COding language
+* Python3 - Coding language

 ## Versioning